Hammerhead Shark Dive

 Best Hammerhead Shark Dive

-Thursday (seasonal – not in season)
+Thursday (seasonal – May-November)

 Most Adventurous Shark Dive in Maui County